 Population is an interesting topic within the world.
 If managed correctly we have a very abundant planet where we could produce enough for everyone.
 But it is natural, what goes up must come down.
 In the great book, Monkeys are made of Chocolate and humans are made of fossil fuels, author Jack Ewing states this above point eloquently.
 He had moved to Costa Rica and was a Cacoa farmer in his younger days.
 In the 70’s when the fuel crisis hit the market for Cacao also hit rock bottom.
 What he noticed after that was the local monkey population incurred a dramatic increase because there was a vast quantity unnatural food resources not being harvested; Cacao.
 Eventually when the fuel crisis was solved and Cacoa production hit the global market again the monkey populations declined steadily to a more natural rate.
 Another example of that is one that I know very well from living in Ohio and my studies in Fish and Wildlife Management for an associates degree finished in 2004.
 Every 17 years a plague of locusts, or as we call them cicadas, ascends from the ground and creates a vast protein source that year.
 Fish in lakes have growth in population just as turkeys do.
 The polts, young turkeys, have an incredible survival rate in that year because of this extra protein resource.
 The predators that feed off of turkeys also see an increase in their numbers as their is extra food resources for them as well.
 Eventually turkey numbers and predator numbers settle back in to a more normal number based on habitat.
 So we as humans have used the cicada, fossil fuels, to drive our population to a completely unsustainable level.
 However the problem is the solution so over population must be directed to repairing earth systems if we are to get out of this mess.
 Just as Roosevelt did in the 30’s, the last time a major financial crisis occurred, we must direct resources towards reforestation and other infrastructure to repair the cycles of water and carbon that stabilize our climate.

-Base Line emotions to get to this Point
+Base Line emotions to get to this State of the World Point

 So if we have a desertification model, a concentration of wealth problem, an energy crisis, and planetary extinction in front of us, how do we fix it?
 Well when looking at something so complex as the incesstuous intertwinning of financial and political systems it seems like an insurmountable Everest ten times higher than it is already.
 But what is the baseline emotions that have gotten us here, what is the consciousness that allows us to commit such crimes against humanity and the planet?
 While these systems seem unrepairable I